ClaireDons/ClaireDons.github.io/bisicles_knmi.md

   `BISICLES_HOME=[path/to/bisicles]`

-  To reflect be the path to where BISICLES live ( what `$BISICLES_HOME` is set to) then make sure that it contains the following information:
+  To reflect be the path to where BISICLES lives ( what `$BISICLES_HOME` is set to) and make sure that it contains the following information:

         PRECISION     = DOUBLE
         CXX           = g++